jasontayler7/Ansibleactivity/README.md

-#### Details of the tasks performed for completing Ansible team activity
+#### Details of the activities performed for completing Ansible team activity

 | Team Members |
 | ------------ |